Find out more about this category, previous winners, the judges and how you can encourage our Next Gen leaders to enter

 The judges will be looking for a heart-felt story, with supporting photos, showing how you have drawn attention to the issue you are championing.
 You may submit weblinks to published work or images, social media, or a video* to demonstrate the reach you have gained so far.

-To qualify, you must still be actively championing the work associated with your submission and you must be within the age of 9 to 21 at the time of the entry deadline of 29 April 2022.
+To qualify, you must still be actively championing the work associated with your submission and you must be below the age limits of 16 or 21 at the time of the entry deadline of 28 April 2023.

 * Any video submitted should not exceed 60 seconds long (unless it supplied with a note to guide the judges on what section to watch).
-A supporting video is not a requirement and you will not be judged on the quality of the video, however, if a 3rd party has submitted your application, a video of yourself will help the judges with their evaluation.
+A supporting video is not a requirement, and you will not be judged on the quality of the video, however, if a 3rd party has submitted your application, a video of yourself will help the judges with their evaluation.

 ** Judges reserve the right to change the age categories based on the number of entries received across the age groups.